JoAnn McAllister

 Ph.D.
 Forensic Psychology

-She was the Director of the Human Science program at Saybrook University and following its closure established, with colleagues, the Human Science Institute to create a trans-disciplinary learning community for scholars, practitioners, advocates, and activists to support a “humane and ecologically sustainable future.”
-She is a co-author of Doing Democracy: The MAP Model for Organizing Social Movements written by Bill Moyer (2001).
-She is working on a new book, Still Doing Democracy: Finding Common Ground and Acting for the Common Good.
+She was the Accreditation Officer, Dean of Students, and the Director of the Human Science program at Saybrook University.
+She has also worked with government agencies, including the California Attorney General, San Francisco Sheriff's Office, and the San Francisco Superior Court, and non-profits in the development and evaluation of education programs related to domestic violence, at-risk youth, and children of incarcerated parents.
+With colleagues she facilitates a trans-disciplinary learning community, the Human Science Institute, for scholars, practitioners, advocates, and activists to support a “humane and ecologically sustainable future.”
+She is a co-author of Doing Democracy: The MAP Model for Organizing Social Movements written by Bill Moyer (2001) and numerous articles on social change, spirituality, and the environment.
+She facilitates workshops on effective social change and is working on a new book, Still Doing Democracy: Acting for the Common Good.

 Courses Taught